luisfredgs/Awesome-machine-learning/README.md

 ## Causal Inference methods
 * ✅[CausalML](https://github.com/uber/causalml) - a Python package that provides a suite of uplift modeling and causal inference methods using machine learning algorithms.
+* ✅[BiomedSciAI/causallib](https://github.com/BiomedSciAI/causallib) - Enables estimating the causal effect of an intervention on some outcome from real-world non-experimental observational data

 # Research Papers
 ## Graph AI